Struct vstd::simple_pptr::PPtr

 pointer semantics.

--based address.
-The type paramter V
+A PPtr is equvialent to its usize-based address.
+The type paramter V technically

-doesn’t matter, and you can freely convert between PPtr<V>
+doesn’t matter, and you can freely convert between PPtr<V> and PPtr<W> by casting

-address.
+to and from the usize address.
 What really matters is the type paramter of the

 In order to access (read or write) the value behind the pointer, the user needs

-a special ghost permission token, PointsTo<V>
+a special ghost permission token, PointsTo<V>.
+This object is tracked,

 which means that it is “only a proof construct” that does not appear in compiled code,